-EDPL 301 Foundations of Education (3) Prerequisite: junior standing and admission to teacher education; or Bachelor's degree; or permission of department.
-Formerly EDPA 301.
+EDPL 301 Foundations of Education (3) Formerly EDPA 301.
 Social context of education and conflicts over philosophies, values, and goals that are reflected in educational institutions in our pluralistic society.
 Helps teachers become reflective, critical thinkers about the social and philosophical issues they face and the choices they make.